-- How do we graduate? - Currently looking mainly at GM and LGM families - Do we graduate by cause separately or for all causes combined? - Currently intending to graduate death and non-death separately (but not individual causes) - How do we allow for age extremities? - Distinct lack of data above age 60! - Looking to blend into adjusted CIBT93 where no insured experience - How do we allow for selection? - Normal approach is to graduate the ultimate experience and blend in select but much of our data is select! - We are looking at graduating a surface varying by age and duration for each sex/smoker status category - Do we graduate Accelerated & Stand-Alone separately? - Currently intending to graduate Accelerated only
+- Do we include Grossing-Up Factors before graduating? - How do we graduate? - Currently looking mainly at GM and LGM families - Do we graduate by cause separately or for all causes combined? - Currently intending to graduate death and non-death separately (but not individual causes) - How do we allow for age extremities? - Distinct lack of data above age 60! - Looking to blend into adjusted CIBT93 where no insured experience - How do we allow for selection and should we? - Normal approach is to graduate the ultimate experience and blend in select but much of our data is select! - We are looking at graduating a surface varying by age and duration for each sex/smoker status category - Do we graduate Accelerated & Stand-Alone separately? - Currently intending to graduate Accelerated only